arsh-k/pde-on-gpu-arsh-kumbhat/homework-5/README.md

 The performed test assesses which solver has better memory throughput by comparing two versions of array programming and two versions of kernel programming via a domain size vs memory throughput plot.

 In comparison to task 3, which only has 3 memory accesses per iteration whereas the diffusion solvers have 10 memory accesses per iteration, we can observe greater difference in the memory throughputs of the kernel programming solvers compared to the array programming solvers.
 The array programming solvers have a memory throughput of less than 10 GB/s for all domain sizes.
 The kernel programming solvers have a greater memory throughput for all domain sizes in comparison to the array programming solvers.
+The results of the test are in tandem with the theoretical hypothesis which states that kernel programming usually has a higher memory throughput in comparison to array programming for Julia programs.

 ### Exercise 3
 ```